Vicky7873/Cat_dog/README.md

 3. Create an requirement file and run the dependencies touch requirements.txt -> Create the file pip install -r requirements.txt -> run the file
+3. Added the logger file
+4. prepare/update the common.py and utility